Production Server Configuration

 This topic describes how to configure a production server for your apps.

-When you deploy an app, PWS determines the command used to start the app through the following process:
+When you deploy an app, Cloud Foundry determines the command used to start the app through the following process:

 If the developer uses the command